CloudLabsAI-Azure/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

    ![](Images/mjv2-12-new.png)

-1. Copy the URL and paste it in a new browser, and then you should see the API portal for the ACME Fitness Store application.
+1. Copy the URL and paste it into a new browser, and then you should see the API portal for the ACME Fitness Store application.

     ![](Images/api1.png)